-Applicants for admission to the Master of Music program will normally hold a Bachelor of Music or equivalent from a recognized university or conservatory.
+Applicants to the Master of Music program normally hold a Bachelor of Music or equivalent from a recognized university or conservatory.
 Preference will be given to applicants who hold first class standing in their undergraduate program.
-Click here for audition locations and dates.

-The audition program should display a range of performance styles and repertoire.
+Your video should be of professional calibre.
+Your program should display a range of performance styles and repertoire.
 All candidates are encouraged to include some repertoire composed within the last fifty years.
-Chamber music may be included up to a maximum of either: 25% of the total audition time OR one work as part of a balanced and varied audition program.
-Applicants may not be asked to play the entire program, but must be prepared to do so.
+Chamber music may be included up to a maximum of either 25% of the total audition time or one work as part of a balanced and varied audition program.